RastaKolobar/multizone-secure-iot-stack/README.md

 ```
 Then place the following text in that file
 ```
-# These are for the HiFive1 Board
+# These are for the ARTY Board
 SUBSYSTEM=="usb", ATTR{idVendor}=="0403",
 ATTR{idProduct}=="6010", MODE="664", GROUP="plugdev"
 SUBSYSTEM=="tty", ATTRS{idVendor}=="0403",
 ATTRS{idProduct}=="6010", MODE="664", GROUP="plugdev"
-# These are for the Olimex Debugger for use with E310 Arty Dev Kit
+# These are for the Olimex Head ARM-USB-TINY-H
 SUBSYSTEM=="usb", ATTR{idVendor}=="15ba",
 ATTR{idProduct}=="002a", MODE="664", GROUP="plugdev"
 SUBSYSTEM=="tty", ATTRS{idVendor}=="15ba",